CartoDB/academy/courses/03-cartodbjs-ground-up/lesson-4.md

 window.onload = main;
 {% endhighlight %}

+Below the comment `// do stuff` within createLayer is where we will add the fun customization possible with Torque.js, the focus of this lesson.

+Within the HTML template, replace the 'documentation' user_name stored in the layerSource object with your own username in order to pull in the dataset from your CartoDB account.

+{% highlight javascript %}
+// setup layer
+    var layerSource = {
+        type: 'torque',
+        options: {
+            user_name: 'documentation', // replace with your user name
+            table_name: 'academy_torque_stork',
+            cartocss: $("cartocss")
+        }
+    }
+{% endhighlight %}

-Below the comment `// do stuff` is where we will be adding some of the fun that comes in doing Torque.js and will be the focus of this lesson.
-Paste that into your HTML template and customizing `layerSource` to reflect your credentials will _almost_ produce a basic Torque map as you would see it in the CartoDB Editor.
-First we need to take advantage of some special Torque styling options with CartoCSS.
+This basic HTML template and `layerSource` will _almost_ produce a basic Torque map as you would see it in the CartoDB Editor.
+First though, we need to take advantage of some special Torque styling options using [CartoCSS](http://docs.cartodb.com/cartodb-editor.html#cartocss), the syntax language that allows for greater control over how data is styled visually in CartoDB.

-It's often easiest to use CartoDB's Editor to start the styling for your map and then work from there to customize it further with CartoCSS.
-Using the [techniques from the last lesson]({{site.baseurl}}/courses/03-cartodbjs-ground-up/lesson-3.html#cartocss-strings-in-javascript), we can grab the styles from a DOM element using [jQuery](https://jquery.com/) by placing the following between the `<head>` tags:
+It's often easiest to use CartoDB's Editor to start the styling for your map and then work from there to customize it further.
+First, place the following CartoCSS between the `<head>` tags:

 {% highlight html %}
 <style type="cartocss/text" id="basic">